MarcoReidelbach/MaRDMO-Plugin/README.md

 PROJECT_EXPORTS += [
         ('mde', _('MaRDI Export/Query'), 'MaRDMO.func.export.MaRDIExport'),
         ]

+OPTIONSET_PROVIDERS = [
+    ('WikidataSearch', _('Options for Wikidata Search'), 'MaRDMO.func.providers.WikidataSearch')
+    ]
 ```

 Thereby, the Export/Query Plugin is installed and a "MaRDI Export/Query" Button is added in the Project View.
+The option set provider allows direct Wikidata / MaRDI KG queries.

 To connect MaRDMO with the MaRDI portal do